gerardgoh/BT4222_Group7_Source_Code/README.md

 ### 1. Download Required Files
 1. Download all the models from this repository
-2. Download the datasets & embeddings through this link
+2. Download the datasets & embeddings through the link

 ### 2. Adjust File Paths
 Update the following variables with the correct file paths: